Human Kind Of: Development

 In September 2018, Facebook Media Productions, LLC filed trademark applications for the show to the United States Patent and Trademark Office.
 As of August 2020, Facebook Media Productions, LLC still holds the trademark for the series.

 On September 14, 2018, it was announced that Facebook Watch had given the production a series order for a first season consisting of twenty-one episodes.
 Production companies involved with the series were slated to consist of digital media company Cartuna.
 Joy Buran and Noelle Melody were animation directors on the series.

 Casting

 Alongside the initial series announcement, it was confirmed that the series would feature the voices of Michelle Trachtenberg, Kate Berlant, Jill Talley, Zak Orth, John Early, and Betsy Sodaro.

 Release

 On September 17, 2018, the series premiered on Facebook Watch on the same day as Liverspots and Astronots and released three episodes each week.
 The season finale aired on October 28, 2018.
+No more new episodes were released.